-Beaches & Outdoor Pools
+Beaches, Lakes & Pools

-Beer Gardens & Al Fresco Dining
+Beer Gardens & Breezy Cafes

 We have no scientific proof to support the claim, but there definitely seems to be something about sitting outside al fresco that makes a cold frothy pint of beer taste just that much better.
 For many, summer equals beer garden season and Berlin has plenty of charming options for both drinking beer and dining outdoors.

-Parks & Castle Gardens
+Pretty Parks & Urban Gardens

 Treptower Park has Soviet memorials galore, and at the vast Tempelhofer Park, you can cycle or run for hours on end, make use of the former airport runway or join in any number of special weekend events and activities.
 The city’s largest park, the Tiergarten, is also a wonderful place for random strolling.